stacksgov/sips/sips/sip-0xx/sip-0xx-nakamoto.md

 signatures -- one from the producers and one from the stackers -- which are valid with respect to these two public keys.

-### Facilities for Signature Generation

-FROST is a threshold signature scheme in which _M_ out of _N_ signers cooperate to produce a single Schnorr signature.
+The reader will recall that FROST is a threshold signature scheme in which _M_ out of _N_ signers cooperate to produce a single Schnorr signature.
 If all signers faithfully cooperate, they can generate signatures with a single round of communication per signature.
 However, this requires a pre-computation protocol to be executed by the signers